The unbounded Kasparov product by a differentiable module: Introduction

 In a series of papers from the early eighties, Kasparov proved the fundamental results on the $KK$-theory of $C^*$-algebras, \cite{Kas:HSV, Kas:OFE, Kas:TIE}.
 One of the main inventions appearing in these papers is the interior Kasparov product which provides a bilinear and associative pairing

-between the $KK$-groups of three (separable) $C^*$-algebras $A,B$ and $C$.
+between the $KK$-groups of three separable $C^*$-algebras $A,B$ and $C$.
 The interior Kasparov product of two $KK$-classes is computable in many cases, but the main construction remains inexplicit as it relies on Kasparov's absorption theorem and Kasparov's technical theorem.

 One of the advantages of the $KK$-groups of $C^*$-algebras is the wealth of explicit examples of elements arising from geometric data.
-Indeed, in the unbounded picture of $KK$-theory the cycles are unbounded Kasparov modules, which are bivariant versions of Connes concept of a spectral triple, and the unbounded Kasparov modules exhaust the $KK$-groups as was proved by Baaj and Julg, \cite{BaJu:TBK}.
+Indeed, in the unbounded picture of $KK$-theory the cycles are unbounded Kasparov modules, which are bivariant versions of Connes' concept of a spectral triple, and these unbounded Kasparov modules exhaust the $KK$-groups as proved by Baaj and Julg, \cite{BaJu:TBK}.

 The problem that we are concerned with in this paper is to construct an unbounded version of the interior Kasparov product.
 More precisely, starting with two unbounded Kasparov modules, the aim is to find an \emph{explicit} unbounded Kasparov module that represents the interior Kasparov product.
 In particular, this construction should bypass the need for invoking both the absorption theorem and the technical theorem.
-The problem of constructing the unbounded Kasparov product is currently receiving an increasing amount of attention, see \cite{Con:GCM, KaLe:SFU, Mes:UCN, MeRe:NST}, as is also witnessed by the quantity of recent applications, see \cite{BrMeSu:GSU, MeGo:STF, ReFo:FES, BoCaRe:BCQ}.
+The problem of constructing the unbounded Kasparov product is currently receiving an increasing amount of attention, see \cite{Con:GCM, KaLe:SFU, Mes:UCN, MeRe:NST}, as is also witnessed by the quantity of recent applications, see for example \cite{BrMeSu:GSU, MeGo:STF, ReFo:FES, BoCaRe:BCQ, GoMeRe:SEU, Dun:IDS, KaSu:RSF, KaSu:FDT}.

+More specifically, the techniques appearing in the present paper have already been applied to the study of Morita equivalences of spectral triples, unbounded Kasparov products in the context of Hilsum's half-closed chains, and to factorization problems for Dirac operators along the orbits of proper but not necessarily free actions, \cite{Kaa:MEU, KaSu:KHC, KaSu:FDA, KaSu:FDT}.
+In fact, in these applications, the techniques developed here constitute an essential ingredient.

 At a deeper level, the unbounded Kasparov product is important because of the loss of geometric information that is inherent in the passage from an unbounded Kasparov module to a class in $KK$-theory.
-It is thus in our interest to be able to perform a version of the interior Kasparov product while retaining a larger amount of geometric data (as for example the asymptotic behaviour of eigenvalues of differential operators).
+It is thus in our interest to develop a version of the interior Kasparov product retaining a larger amount of geometric data (relating to the asymptotic behaviour of eigenvalues of differential operators).